Azure/bicep-registry-modules/avm/ptn/app/container-job-toolkit/README.md

 ### Parameter: `customNetworkSecurityGroups.properties.destinationAddressPrefix`

-Optional.
 The destination address prefix.
 CIDR or destination IP range.
 Asterisk "*" can also be used to match all source IPs.
 Default tags such as "VirtualNetwork", "AzureLoadBalancer" and "Internet" can also be used.

 - Required: No
 - Type: string